Adding an AS2 Partner

 2.2.2.3 Request Asynchronous MDN

 You can also specify if messages sent to this Partner should request an asynchronous MDN.
 By default, this is off, and the MFT Gateway will be requesting a synchronous MDN.
-However, if your Partner specifies that it will be issuing an asynchronous MDN, you would need to switch this on.
+However, If your partner specifies that they will issue an asynchronous MDN, check this option to request an asynchronous MDN.

 In this case, MFT Gateway will inform the partner system where (the URL/endpoint) to send the asynchronous MDN, by including an additional Receipt-Delivery-Option HTTP header on each AS2 message.
 This URL is, by default, http://service.mftgateway.com/mdn-receiver;